Ian-Joseph/CleanCity/Tests/test-cases.md

 2. Reopen the browser and revisit the site.
 3. Check for restored user data or preferences.

-**Expected Result:** Verify that previously stored data persists after the browser is closed and reopened.
+**Expected Result:** Previously stored data should persists after the browser is closed and reopened.

+**Actual Result:** Previously stored data does not persists after the browser is closed and reopened.<!--fails -->

 ---